SpryteLabs/Spryte-Docs/docs/Q&A.md

 Pre-pandemic we were @ 295 Madison Ave, NY, NY.
 Right now we're still all working from home.
 Here's where we are now:
 ![Spryte Remote](_media/Spryte-Resources.jpg ':size=50%')

+Spryte's Current Mailing Address during the pandemic is:
+18 Locust Avenue, #995, New Canaan, CT 06840

 ## 3. What is Spryte?

 Spryte is an online marketplace for technical resources.
 We provide real-time pricing and availability on thousands of worldwide technical experts.
 We aim to make custom software development easier, faster, and more successful.